 One of the biggest advantages of rewards cards are all the built-in benefits available to cardholders.
 While the annual card fee may be higher, the extra value can really add up.
 For this reason, it can pay to compare cards to see what you’re entitled to so you get your money’s worth.

-The complimentary travel insurance included with many rewards credit cards could be a great way to cover yourself on your next trip.
+The complimentary travel4 insurance included with many rewards credit cards could be a great way to cover yourself on your next trip.
 The level of cover while you’re travelling can include things like doctor and hospital expenses, lost bags, damaged property, cancellation fees, injury you cause to other people or property, and rental car excesses.

-Along with these more standard inclusions, the following are some less expected things that your complimentary travel insurance may cover.
+Along with these more standard inclusions, the following are some less expected things that your complimentary travel insurance4 may cover.
 As with any credit card benefits, the level of insurance included can vary greatly from card to card and conditions apply, so check your policy carefully.

 - An allowance for a TV and other hospital essentials